commercetest/nlnet/README.md

    table.

    #### Features
-   - Command Line Arguments:
+   - Command-Line Arguments:

        `--logfile-path`: Specify the path to the logfile.
-If not provided, it defaults to `supabase/write_to_db.log` in the working directory or the git root.
+If not provided, it defaults to `supabase/write_to_db.log` in the working directory ( if the current directory is not within a Git repository) or the git root ( the path to the top-level directory of the current Git repository).
    Example:
    ```
    python supabase_script.py --logfile-path "/path/to/logfile.log"